Wenjix/Dory/README.md

    - **WebSocket** — connect to `ws://localhost:3000/ws` for a raw command interface
    - **Memory dashboard** — open `services/game-agent/test-memory.html` to inspect stored memories, summaries, and player profile in real time

-> **Important for AI structure generation:** The bot must have operator permissions in the Minecraft server.
-Run `/op <bot_username>` in the server console before asking Dory to generate structures.
+> **Tip:** If AI structure generation isn't working, make sure the world was created with **Cheats: ON**.
+The bot needs cheats enabled to place blocks via commands.

 ---